Home Is a kitchen covered by contents insurance?

 Damage to kitchen; is this covered by contents?

 The kitchen is a part of the house.
-It is not easily moved without breaking and demolition.
+It is not easily movable without breaking and demolition.
 However, there may be parts that are not attached to the kitchen, such as a loose freezer.
-The Dutch Association of Insurers has published an overview with guidelines to clarify what is covered by contents insurance and what is covered by buildings insurance.
-Keep in mind that these are guidelines and there may be differences among insurers.
-To know exactly what damage is covered under which insurance policy, please consult your policy.
+The Association of Insurers has published an overview with guidelines to clarify what is covered under contents and what is covered under buildings insurance.
+Keep in mind that these are guidelines and there may be differences between insurers.
+To find out exactly which damage is covered under which insurance policy, consult your policy.

 Taking out household contents insurance?
 Calculate your premium!